 Below are some other ways you might meet people:

-• Attend meetings or events organized by professional associations in your fields of interest.
-Sometimes this requires becoming a member (or student member) but not always.
-Many events are free.
+- Attend meetings or events organized by professional associations in your fields of interest.
+Sometimes this requires becoming a member but many events are free.
+In some cases you may be able to volunteer for free membership.
+Find helpful association suggestions for your industry under Your Degree.

-• Attend off-campus networking events.
-Both the Eventbrite site and Meetup site are 2 great tools to find off-campus events that could connect you to people working in your fields of interest).
+- Attend off-campus networking events.
+Sites like Eventbrite and Meetup are great tools to find off-campus events that could connect you to people working in your fields of interest.

-• At your UBC lectures or public lectures about topics related to your interests
+- Speak to people at your UBC lectures or public lectures about topics related to your interests.

-• Anywhere else you can interact with new people
+- Find other spaces where you can interact with new people!

 Expand your network with LinkedIn